gravytrain/Agribuddy/README.md

 [![HACS](https://img.shields.io/badge/HACS-default-orange.svg?style=flat-square)](https://hacs.xyz)

 ---
+# v1.1.4 UPDATE NOTE
+There is a known bug with this most recent update.
+HACS sometimes added in the version tag (in this case 114) to the end of hacstags in resources.
+If after updating you find that you cannot load the card, go into 'Dashboard > Resources' and find the 'agribuddy-card' entry and remove the '114' at the end of the hacstags string, then reload the page/clear the cache.

+---
 ## Features

 - **Plant database** — search 440,000+ plant species and 15,000+ cultivated varieties via the [Verdantly Gardening API](https://verdantly.io/docs/introduction).
 Includes plant data like care instructions, hardiness zones, soil and pH preferences, harvest timing, toxicity warnings, and more.